How to use this site

 Work in birds shows that heightened parental cortisol load increases offspring fear response and HPA reactivity without direct exposure to upregulating conditions, demonstrating that hyperexcitability itself is a transgenerational trait rather than a random developmental anomaly (Oluwagbenga et al., 2025).

-Within Biolectrics, autism is therefore understood as the human neurodevelopmental expression of an inherited hyperexcitable baseline.
-Circuits begin life with:
+Within Biolectrics, autism is therefore understood as the neurodevelopmental expression of an inherited heightened excitatory baseline.
+Circuits begin life biased toward:

-This configuration enhances pattern detection and sensory resolution but narrows redox margins, raising vulnerability to overload when antioxidant reserves are limited (Wang and Sun, 2025).
+This configuration may enhance pattern detection, sensory resolution, and environmental responsiveness while simultaneously narrowing redox stability margins, increasing vulnerability to oxidative overload when antioxidant buffering capacity is insufficient (Wang and Sun, 2025).

-Neurodevelopmental and neurodegenerative conditions then occupy different points on the same inherited excitatory continuum.
-Autism reflects the early developmental manifestation of this heightened excitatory baseline; affective dysregulation or degenerative vulnerability later in life represent downstream expressions of the same generational architecture, shaped by usage load, endocrine history, and redox capacity.
+Neurodevelopmental, neurodegenerative, metabolic, cardiovascular, immune, and proliferative disorders therefore occupy different points along the same inherited excitatory continuum.
+Autism reflects an early developmental manifestation of heightened excitatory baseline regulation, while affective dysregulation, cardiometabolic disease, excitotoxic vulnerability, inflammatory pathology, malignant transformation, or neurodegenerative progression later in life represent downstream expressions of the same inherited stress responsive architecture shaped by cumulative excitatory load, endocrine history, mitochondrial resilience, and redox buffering capacity (Li et al., 2025).

 Cellular Excitation and Redox Coupling

-Cells with elevated glutamate receptor density enter a new functional state where electrical signaling, calcium flow, and redox activity become tightly coupled.
+Cells with elevated glutamate receptor density enter a new functional state where electrical signaling, calcium flow, mitochondrial metabolism, and redox activity become tightly coupled.

-ROS generation.
+3. ROS generation and glutathione depletion.
 Calcium loaded mitochondria increase superoxide and hydrogen peroxide production (Wu et al., 2025).
 Stress prolongs mGluR5 activity by uncoupling it from Homer, extending calcium signaling beyond the original stimulus (Tronson et al., 2010); (Sun et al., 2017).
+As oxidative demand rises, glutathione reserves become depleted, weakening GPX4 dependent detoxification of lipid peroxides and sensitizing membranes to ferroptotic oxidation (Das et al., 2026).

 Stress Enhancement